 |[W]e reject the argument that more than five “acts” of insurance fraud were perpetrated by defendant when she made three statements in support of her fraudulent insurance claim.
 We hold that when a defendant provides to officials in connection with a fraudulent claim a document or oral narrative that contains a material fact or facts relating to the claim, each such document or narration is a “statement” equating to an “act” of insurance fraud.
 Although we recognize that there can be multiple “statements” in a single document or narration, for example when a document's or narration's contents relate to a separate claim of loss (the fur coat example), we reject the assertion that the Legislature intended every discrete fact within a narrative assertion about a single claim would amount to an “act” of insurance fraud.|

 In its efforts to combat insurance fraud, New Jersey has established the Office of Insurance Fraud Prosecutor.
 That office is within the New Jersey Division of Criminal Justice.
 The New Jersey Division of Criminal Justice, in turn, is under the Attorney General of New Jersey.

 Persons charged with insurance fraud in New Jersey need experienced criminal defense.
-Allan Marain and Norman Epting, Jr. are New Jersey criminal defense lawyers.
-Their combined experience in New Jersey criminal defense exceeds sixty-five years.
-Both are familiar with New Jersey insurance fraud defense.
-Both are available to put their knowledge and experience to work for you.
+Allan Marain is a New Jersey criminal defense lawyer.
+His experience in New Jersey criminal defense exceeds forty years.
+He understands the system.
+He is available to put his knowledge and experience to work for you.